-The amendments clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date.
+The amendments which will be effective on January 1, 2023, clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by the expectations of the Group or events after the reporting date.
 These could affect the classification of liabilities, particularly for companies previously considering management's intention to determine classification and for some liabilities that can be converted into equity.

-The adoption of the above amendments is not expected to have a material impact on the financial statements of the Group.
+The adoption of the above amendments is not expected to have a material impact on the financial statements of the Group as the presentation and accounting policies of the Group are still appropriate under the amended standard.

-There are no other standards, amendments to standards or interpretations effective subsequent to December 31, 2020 that are considered relevant or would be expected to have a material impact on the Group's financial statements.
+There are no other standards, amendments to existing standards or interpretations effective subsequent to March 31, 2022 that are considered relevant or would be expected to have a material impact on the Group's financial statements.